ndhendrix/SV_lab_site/content/authors/stephane_verguet/_index.md

 - Principal Investigator
 - DCP-E
 - Vaccine Economics Ethiopia
+weight: 13
 ---

-Stéphane Verguet is Assistant Professor of Global Health at the Harvard T.H.
+Stéphane Verguet is Associate Professor of Global Health at the Harvard T.H.
 Chan School of Public Health.
 Dr. Verguet’s multidisciplinary research focuses on health decision science and priority setting, particularly the development of mathematical and computational decision-making models to better design health policies.
 His research interests include health economics, cost-effectiveness analysis, equity, and health systems performance.
 Most recently, he has been working on the estimation of non-health benefits, particularly the poverty alleviation benefits, of health policies and interventions.